bs-ramesh/online-exam-modified/Online Examination System/Online Examination System/Readme.txt

 4. Open your browser and provide "http://localhost/phpmyadmin/" as URL to open phpmyadmin page

-5. Create a database with name onex
+5. Create a database with name newonlineex

 6. Import onex.sql file(given inside the zip package in database file folder)